+The DHCC is authorized to approve CE providers, but currently utilizes and accepts the Dental Board of California's (DBC) approved providers by BPC § 1936.1(c) due to staffing issues.
 The DHCC currently utilizes CCR § 1016 for its CE provider approvals; however, once adequate staffing is obtained, the DHCC plans to approve its own CE providers.